 The Virginia Department of Conservation and Recreation's (DCR) mission is to conserve, protect, enhance and advocate the wise use of the Commonwealth's unique natural, historic, recreational, scenic and cultural resources.
 As such DCR is among the agencies authorized to acquire by gift or purchase areas, properties, lands or any estate or interest therein, of scenic beauty, recreational utility, historical interest or biological significance for the use, observation, education, health and pleasure of the people of Virginia.

 The Virginia Natural Area Preserves Act provides DCR the authority to establish and manage a system of dedicated state natural area preserves to conserve Virginia's biological resources.
 Under the NAPA, DCR is responsible for identifying and maintaining a database on the state's natural heritage resources, as well as protecting and managing them.
 DCR has established and manages the preserve system on both public and private lands.
-The system contains 51 preserves totaling 42,500 acres.
-Click here for a list of Virginia's Natural Area Preserves.
+The system contains 63 preserves totaling nearly 56,000 acres.
+View this list of Virginia's Natural Area Preserves.

 "Dedication" means the transfer to the Commonwealth of an estate, interest, or right in a natural area to become part of the State Natural Area Preserve System.
 DCR's director may accept the dedication of natural areas on lands deemed to qualify as natural area preserves.
 Once dedicated, a natural area preserve shall be managed in a manner consistent with continued preservation of the natural heritage resources it supports.